Vacheprime/ConnectedSmarties/README.md

 - Fix the weird bug with reports because of Product database change.

-- (Optional): Fix I18N glitching sometimes
+- (Optional): Fix I18N glitching sometimes (ISHI, COMPLETED)

 - Do multiple reading of RFID possibly.

 - Fix ParetoAnywhere bug where the data flickers when the backend cannot connect.
+(ISHI, COMPLETED, JUST NEED ISHI"S PI)

 - Setup ParetoAnywhere properly so that it works and we can still send emails